gabrielKhaykovich/Space-Invaders/README.md

 ```
 SPACEI~1.EXE
 ```
-Make sure all the .BMP images are in the same folder.
+Make sure all the .BMP images are in the same folder as the executable.

 ![The project](Space_Invaders.png)